The Psychoanalytic Referral Service

 The Denver Psychodynamic Psychotherapy Outreach Referral Service

-The Denver Psychoanalytic Society's Outreach Referral Service offers a referral service for people who are interested in receiving psychodynamic psychotheray but are unable to pay full fee.
+The Denver Psychoanalytic Society's Outreach Referral Service offers a referral service for people who are interested in receiving psychodynamic psychotherapy but are unable to pay full fee.

 Psychodynamic psychotherapy focuses on developing awareness of feelings and thoughts initially outside the person's awareness.
 It usually helps a person learn to handle difficulties in a more adaptive manner, and it usually results in improved interpersonal relationships, greater satisfaction at work, increased authenticity, and greater insight into thoughts, feelings and behavior.